nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 Previous reviewed work has kept state management of the Health Check (W&P also did this) process inside the User Interface.
 Instead of this approach, an API driven process could be used, along side Event Sourcing for state management.

+### Example sequence for using a state management API for DHC
 ```mermaid
 sequenceDiagram
     UI->>+StateAPI: Start Health Check